Top things to do after you register Estonian company

 Choose an accountant

-Unicount is the easiest way to establish an Estonian company online, but it doesn’t provide an accounting service.
-Some e-residents may not need monthly accounting if they are not registered for VAT in Estonia or not even trading yet, but we can recommend accountants when you do need one and every trading company will at least need an accountant for their annual report.
+Unicount is the easiest way to establish an Estonian company online, and now we also provide monthly accounting service and tax reporting in Estonia.
+Some e-residents may not need monthly accounting if they are not registered for VAT in Estonia or not even trading yet, but we can help when you do need tax reporting and every trading company will at least need an accountant for their annual report.

 Understand your tax obligations

 E-Residency is not tax residency.
 However, some companies belonging to e-residents do pay taxes in Estonia, while some don’t.
 That depends on whether you have a permanent establishment in another country.
 For personal tax residency, this won’t change unless you actually live in Estonia for at least 183 days over the course of a period of 12 consecutive calendar months.
-You can learn more here and if you have any doubts at all about your tax obligations then consult a professional tax advisor.
+You can learn more on the e-residency website and if you have any doubts at all about your tax obligations then consult a qualified accountant.

-Registering your Estonian company for VAT becomes mandatory when your company earns more than €40,000 of taxable income in a calendar year.
+You have to register Estonian company for VAT in Estonia when your company earns more than €40,000 of taxable income in a calendar year.
 Before that, registering is optional and whether you benefit from that depends on the VAT amount on goods and services you buy.
-When you are ready, you can ask your accountant to complete your company’s VAT registration or you can do it yourself here.
+When you are ready, you can ask your accountant to complete your company’s VAT registration or you can do it yourself.
 We do not recommend submitting the monthly VAT reports on your own though.
 This is something a qualified accountant in Estonia should do.
-Please note that you could be liable for VAT registration in other EU countries where you have a permanent establishment.
+Please note that you could be liable for VAT registration in other EU countries where you have a permanent establishment or goods delivered.

 Capitalize your Estonian company